 A student is considered non-matriculating if they register for courses but have not been accepted into a degree or certificate program.
-Non-degree seeking/non-matriculating students can enroll in up to 9 credits (Students wishing to obtain more than 9 credits must meet with a faculty leaders and/or department representative for approval).
-Enrollment as a non-degree seeking student does not imply admission to the college.
+Non-degree seeking/non-matriculating students can enroll in up to 9 credits.
+Students wishing to obtain more than 9 credits must meet with an enrollment specialist for approval.
+Enrollment as a non-degree seeking/non-matriculating student does not imply admission to the college.

-Non-matriculation students do not follow admissions requirements and are not required to take placement testing.
+Non-degree seeking/non-matriculating students do not follow admissions requirements and are not required to take placement testing.